 - Make a savings plan.
 It takes discipline to postpone gratification to get to a more certain future.
 This could be especially tough for Millennials, who on average spend about 2 percent more than they earn, according to the Moody's Analytics.

-“'The Millennial Marriage Survival Guide,'" should it ever be written, should start with: Save a minimum of 10 percent of every dollar you earn in a long-term, untouchable account," DeLauro said.
-“You can get more detailed if you like, such as max-funding your 401(K) plan at work if you have one, or max-funding your Traditional IRA or Roth IRA, but it is the conceptual commitment that matters most."
+“‘The Millennial Marriage Survival Guide,’” should it ever be written, should start with: Save a minimum of 10 percent of every dollar you earn in a long-term, untouchable account,” DeLauro says.
+“You can get more detailed if you like, such as max-funding your 401(K) plan at work if you have one, or max-funding your Traditional IRA or Roth IRA, but it is the conceptual commitment that matters most.”

 - Be transparent.
 Particularly if you're getting remarried, or have a long financial history as a single adult, you must be willing to open the books and share all the details with your intended.
 No one wants to start a life together with an unhappy revelation about past financial troubles or debt.
-Six advises couples to have a regular "money date" where they talk about finances once or twice a month.
+Hahn advises couples to have a regular “money date” where they talk openly about finances once or twice a month.

 - Have the tough conversations.
 The two most financially devastating life events are divorce and unexpected death.
 Even when you're first starting out, it's important to think about protecting your assets, particularly if you come into a marriage with substantial resources.

 Most people understandably don't want to think about those unfortunate circumstances coming to pass, so they don't talk about them.
 But doing so - whether by having a will or trust drawn up or a pre-nuptial agreement in place - can be lifesaving in a worst-case scenario.

 “At least have a financial and health care power of attorney filled out, so someone else can make decisions on your behalf if you're unable to.
 We're all mortal and we never know what can happen,” Hahn says.

 What if this is your second marriage and you've covered this ground before?
 At first glance, things may appear a bit easier.